ebt-hpc/cca/README.md

 You can try it by way of a
 [helper script](https://raw.githubusercontent.com/ebt-hpc/docker-cca/master/ebt.py),
 which requires [Docker](https://www.docker.com/) and [Python (2.7)](https://www.python.org/).
-If you install Docker, you should follow the instructions provided for various platforms:
+When you install Docker, you should follow the instructions provided for various platforms:
 [Mac (OSX Yosemite 10.10.3 or above)](https://docs.docker.com/docker-for-mac/install/),
 [Windows (requires Windows 10 Professional or Enterprise 64-bit)](https://docs.docker.com/docker-for-windows/install/), [Ubuntu](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/),